apollo-fyi/apollo-docs/docs/event_channels.md

 ## Purge non event messages

-By default non event messages (that aren't pinned) are purged from an event channel when a new event is posted in the channel.
+By default non event messages (that aren't pinned) are purged from an event channel when a new event is posted or deleted.
+The goal of this feature is to maintain an event channel as a place for events only, free of distraction.

 This can be disabled with the `!server purge off` command.